mlochbaum/BQN/doc/expression.md

 Besides these, character, string, and [list literals](arrayrepr.md#list-literals) always have a subject role, and the role of a [block](block.md) is determined by its type, which depends either on the header it has or which special variables it uses.

 The role of a compound expression, formed by applying an operation to some inputs, depends on the operation applied.
 This system is discussed in the remaining sections below.

+## Nothing

+The character `·` is called Nothing.
+While it can be easier to think of it as a value, it can't be passed around in variables, and so can also be interpreted as an element of syntax.
+The special name `𝕨` also functions as Nothing if the block that contains it is called with one argument (the uppercase spelling `𝕎` doesn't, but instead immediately causes an error).
+Both `·` and `𝕨` have a subject role.

+The following rules apply to Nothing:
+- If it's the left argument in a function call, the function is called with no left argument.
+- If it's the right argument, the function isn't called, and "returns" Nothing.

+For example, the expression `(F 2 G ·) H I j` is equivalent to `H I j`.
+But functions and arguments that would be discarded by the second rule are still evaluated, so that for example `(a+↩1) F ·` increments `a` when run.

+Nothing can only be used as an argument to a function, or the left argument in a train (it can't be the right argument in a train because a train ends with a function by definition).
+In another position where a subject could appear, like as an operand or in a list, it causes an error: either at compile time, for `·`, or when the function is called with no left argument, for `𝕨`.

 ## Kinds of application